agiliq/building-api-django/docs/views-and-generic-views.rst

 -----------------------------------------

-To start with, we will use the :code:`APIView` to build the polls list and poll detail API we built in the chapter, doc:apis-without-drf:.
+To start with, we will use the :code:`APIView` to build the polls list and poll detail API we built in the chapter, :doc:`apis-without-drf`.

 Add this to a new file :code:`polls/apiviews.py`

 .. code-block:: python

+    from rest_framework.views import APIView
+    from rest_framework.response import Response
+    from django.shortcuts import get_object_or_404

+    from .models import Poll, Choice
+    from  .serializers import PollSerializer

     class PollList(APIView):
         def get(self, request):
             polls = Poll.objects.all()[:20]
             data = PollSerializer(polls, many=True).data
             return Response(data)

     class PollDetail(APIView):